 - POSTURAL REACTION ASSESSMENT: When turned over, paws should right themselves automatically if neurological function is normal.
 This is also called paw replacement, proprioception, or postural reflex.
 A delay in flipping the paw upright might suggest a neurological deficit.

 - HOPPING ASSESSMENT: Poor initiation of the hopping reaction suggests sensory (proprioceptive) deficits; poor follow-through suggests a motor system abnormality (paresis).

 - RANGE OF MOTION OF NECK: You will want to test the range of motion down to the chest and side to side.
 Stiffness or lack of ability to fully flex neck can be an indication of neck pain.
 Here is a short video showing what a full range of neck motion looks like for a dog’s neck.

 Here is a full video of me showing how to do these tests so you can easily do them at home.
-This second video is a Facebook Live session with my Big Dog Mom Community.
+This was from a Facebook Live session with my Big Dog Mom Community.
 If you are not yet a member, join here.